Muscovado: Production methods

-Massecuite is also used in the production of jaggery, in which it is set into moulds directly.
+Massecuite is also used in the production of jaggery, in which it is set into moulds directly (without shearing, centrifuging, or spray drying).

 Producer nations

-Total global production is 10 to 11 million tons annually by 20 nations.
-The largest producer is India (58%), followed by Colombia (14%), Myanmar (9%), Pakistan (6%), Brazil (4%), Bangladesh (3%) and China (3%).
+Total global production is 10 million to 11 million tons annually by 20 nations.
+The largest producer is India (58%), followed by Colombia (14%), Myanmar (9%), Pakistan (6%), Brazil (4%), Bangladesh (3%), and China (3%).

 In India, most khand (muscovado) is produced by 150 small to medium scale private manufacturers overseen by the Khadi and Village Industries Commission.
-These producers use traditional chemical-free organic manual shearing methods, each operating between 100 and 120 days per year with a typical capacity of between 200 and 350 tons of sugar cane per day.
+These producers use traditional chemical-free organic manual shearing methods, each operating between 100 and 120 days per year, with a typical capacity of between 200 and 350 tons of sugarcane per day.
 The largest producing states in India are Maharashtra (58%), Bihar (6%), Karnataka (5%), Madhya Pradesh and Chhattisgarh (6%).

-In Mauritius muscovado is produced by centrifuging massecuite, from which the molasses is left to drain naturally.
+In Mauritius, muscovado is produced by centrifuging massecuite, from which the molasses is left to drain naturally.

-In the Philippines muscovado may be generated by any of the three methods.
-In the past, muscovado was one of the prominent export commodities of the Philippines, especially from the Negros region from the 19th century until the late 1970s.
+In the Philippines, muscovado may be generated by any of the three methods.
+In the past, muscovado was one of the islands' prominent export commodities, especially from the Negros island region in the Western Visayas, from the 19th century until the late 1970s.

 The production of muscovado in the Philippines, Barbados, and elsewhere had experienced a long period of decline when large mills took over sugar production from small farmers with small mills.
 In recent years an increased consumer interest in healthy and organic foods has revived interest in muscovado, creating a new market for small mills.